-The Old Fashioned is a classic cocktail made with whiskey (bourbon), Angostura bitters, orange (or lemon) peel, and a muddled sugar cube.
+The Old Fashioned cocktail dates back to the late 1800’s.
+It’s said to have been created by bartender, James E. Pepper in Louisville, Kentucky.
+It’s a classic cocktail made with whiskey (bourbon), Angostura bitters, orange (or lemon) peel, and a muddled sugar cube.
 Unfortunately, this isn’t what you’ll get at 90% of restaurants and bars if you order one.

-Bourbon, sugar, bitters, orange peel.
-4 simple ingredients plus ice.
+Old Fashioned ingredients call for Bourbon, sugar, bitters, orange peel.
+4 simple elements plus ice.
 No orange pulp, no mashed cherries, not overly sweet, not watered down.
 I usually substitute simple syrup in place of a sugar cube since I always have it on hand and it obviously mixes better than sugar.

 Combine all ingredients in a mixing glass with plenty of ice and stir (never shake).
 Strain into a double Old Fashioned glass and squeeze/twist the orange peel over the cocktail to release the oil and flavors from the peel.
 It’s subtle but makes a massive difference in the final taste and aroma.
 Is it the same drink without it?
 No way.